DATA-606-2023-FALL-THURSDAY/Loan-prediction-analysis/docs/Proposal.md

 ## Research questions
-* What customer behavior factors are most predictive of loan repayment?
+* What features are most important for predicting loan suitability?
 * How can we develop machine learning models that accurately predict loan repayment based on customer behavior?

 ## Data